Note: If you click a link on this page, then go on to make a purchase, we may receive a commission but at no extra cost to you

 Can Rats and Labs be Friends?

-Maybe.
-This depends on the Labrador’s nature.
-But if your Labrador is a hunter, it might not be such a great idea to let them play with rats.
 Rats are intelligent creatures to know when they are in danger or threatened by another animal.
 It´s a stressful situation for everybody involved; I would always recommend keeping these animals away from each other.

 Labradors are quite friendly to other animals (cats) and humans.
 However, they can be aggressive towards rats if not introduced correctly.
 Take your time and watch closely.